ConoradK/ShoeList-Website/README.md

         return redirect()->route('login')->with('error', 'Please log in to continue.');
     }
 ```
-Say that user also has the same setup for middleware.
+User also has the same setup for middleware.
 The middlware is essential for handling authorisation for certain features of the website. in the above we do a simple check, which validates that the current logged in user is of the correct user role(no redirects happen).
 The middleware is always used in between actions in the website.
 Without this setup, authentication would have to happen in each method of the ShoeController/AuthController(mainly in the ShoeController).
 Therefore, the above method handle ensures a quick and easy authentication.
 There aren't any weaknesses.

 <br>